Request For Proposals: Start Small! Mini-grants

 - Awareness of any training and support needs and where the recipient will obtain this support; and

 - Detailed budget and timeline for the project’s expenses.
-Grant funds may not be used for stipends or other payment to people (e.g., students, faculty, staff, external consultants, etc.).
+Funding can be used for course preparation, external course content, technology and media development costs, administrative costs and teaching assistants/course assistants, but may not be used to pay faculty stipends.
 Funds are not available to support future maintenance costs associated with regular wear-and-tear for grant-purchased items.

 - Cover Sheet – Include name of the PI, title of project, title of the course, intended audience and school